- Everyone has some cholesterol in their body – we need it for making hormones, vitamin D, and other nutrients.

-Cholesterol is a waxy fat-like substance that’s naturally made in your body, by your liver.
-It’s needed to make hormones and Vitamin D. Cholesterol is also used to make a substance, called bile salts, that helps to digest some of the food you eat.
+Cholesterol is a waxy, fat-like substance that is naturally made in your body by your liver.
+It’s needed to make hormones and vitamin D, which are essential for our bodies.
+Cholesterol is also used to make a substance called bile salts that helps to digest some of the foods you eat.

-Two types of cholesterol – HDL and LDL: There are two major types of cholesterol in the body that your health care provider may measure in your blood: HDL and LDL cholesterol.
-The desirable kind of cholesterol is called HDL cholesterol.
-Ideally this number should be as high as possible.
-LDL cholesterol is the more undesirable type of cholesterol so the goal is to keep this number low.
-Most people who have high cholesterol have too much LDL cholesterol.
-It is this type of high cholesterol that health care providers are concerned about.
-Usually, when cholesterol is measured, you receive both the sum of your LDL and HDL levels, as well as what each of those levels is separately.
+Types of Cholesterol: There are two major types of cholesterol in the body that your healthcare provider may measure in your blood: HDL and LDL cholesterol.
+The “good” kind of cholesterol is called HDL cholesterol.
+Ideally, this number should be as high as possible.
+LDL cholesterol is the ”bad” type of cholesterol, and the goal is to keep this number low.
+Your healthcare provider may also tell you about your total cholesterol, which is the sum of HDL, LDL, and VLDL (another type of ”bad” cholesterol) cholesterol levels added together.
+Total cholesterol cannot be interpreted without knowing LDL and HDL cholesterol levels, however most people who have high total cholesterol have too much LDL cholesterol.
+High LDL cholesterol is what health care providers are concerned about.

 Do I need cholesterol?